Time Series Forecasting with LLMs: Understanding and Enhancing Model Capabilities: How to Leverage These Insights to Improve the Model's Performance?

 \subsubsection{Implementation Details}

 We input the dataset's external knowledge through prompts before the sequence's input.
-The external knowledge of each dataset is presented in Appendix \ref{dataset_prompt}.
-The external knowledge includes the description of dataset features and scenarios and the dataset's data properties.
-The results are shown in Table \ref{tab_extenh_res}.
+The external knowledge of each dataset is presented in \autoref{dataset_prompt}.
+The results are shown in \autoref{tab: Q1}, where LLMTime Prediction refers to the approach described by \cite{gruver2023large} without any modifications.